-Have you ever “Googgled” your name?
-My Google Analytics show me that most of the Google search engine traffic that comes into my site comes directly from people searching for my name, my name and my book or some other variation that includes my name.
+Have you ever “Googled” your name?
+My Google Analytics shows me that most of the Google search engine traffic that comes into my site comes directly from people searching for my name, my name, and my book, or some other variation that includes my name.
 So to that end, here is my answer to the question, “Who is Adrian Dayton?” (hat tip to Niki Black who gave me this idea with her post, “Who is Nicole Black?” ) (Note: if you could link to my post when you write your own version I would appreciate it!)

 A few weeks into it, I noticed a weet from one of my followers that was unexpected